-The right of a dentist to professional status rests in the knowledge, skill and experience with which she/he serves her/his patients and society.
-Every dentist should maintain and improve her/his knowledge and skill through continuing education as required by state law.
+The right of a dentist to professional status rests in the knowledge, skill and experience with which the dentist serves the dentist's patients and society.
+All dentists should maintain and improve their knowledge and skill through continuing education as required by state law.